Paul Steinhardt: Education and career

 Born in 1952 to Helen and Charles Steinhardt, Paul Steinhardt is the second oldest of four children.
 He grew up in Miami, Florida, where he attended Coral Gables Senior High School while attending classes at a local university.
 Steinhardt received his Bachelor of Science in physics at Caltech in 1974, and his Ph.D. in physics at Harvard University in 1978 where his advisor was Sidney Coleman.
-He was a Junior Fellow in the Harvard Society of Fellows from 1978 to 1981; rose from junior faculty to Mary Amanda Wood Professor at the University of Pennsylvania between 1981 and 1998, during which he maintained a long-term association with the Thomas J. Watson Research Center; and has been on the faculty at Princeton University since the Fall of 1998.
+He was a Junior Fellow in the Harvard Society of Fellows from 1978 to 1981.
+He rose from junior faculty to Mary Amanda Wood Professor at the University of Pennsylvania between 1981 and 1998, during which he maintained a long-term association with the Thomas J. Watson Research Center, and has been on the faculty at Princeton University since the Fall of 1998.
 He co-founded the Princeton Center for Theoretical Science and served as its Director from 2007 to 2019.